 Description

-The interior contains chamfered oak beams and some doors of wide boards, but internal alterations and decoration make the original structure difficult to identify.
+Inside, the cottage contains chamfered oak beams and some doors made of wide boards.
+However, internal alterations and decoration have made it difficult to identify the original structure.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.